Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

-for $t$ sufficiently close to $t_j+$ (cf. Lemma~\ref{lem:sep1} below), so only the \emph{total masses} of the clusters need to be handled.
-In this direction, we use an {\bf improved modulus of continuity} of the total mass processes $Y^j(\1)$ and the lower bound of $X^i(\1)$ in (\ref{stat:condsep+}) to give deterministic bounds for the integrands in (\ref{qv}).
-The overall effect is a Riemann-sum bound for the sum of the total masses $Y^j_t(\1)$, $j\in \mc C^i(t)$, which has growth similar to that in the second part of (\ref{stat:condsep+}).
-See Section~\ref{sec:condsep-1}.
+for $t$ sufficiently close to $t_j+$ (cf. Lemma~\ref{lemsep1} below), so only the \emph{total masses} of the clusters need to be handled.
+In this direction, we use an \textit{improved modulus of continuity} of the total mass processes $Y^j(\1)$ and the lower bound of $X^i(\1)$ in~(\ref{statcondsep+}) to give deterministic bounds for the integrands in (\ref{qv}).
+The overall effect is a bound for the expected sum of the total masses $Y^j_t(\1)$, $j\in\mc C^i(t)$, and this can be used to show that the corresponding random sum has growth similar to that in the second part of (\ref {statcondsep+}).
+See Section~\ref{seccondsep-1}.

-The lateral clusters pose an additional difficulty here which is not present in \cite{MMP} due to the correlations between these clusters and $X^i$.
-The question is still whether or not conditioning on the nearby $X^i$ can pull along the nearby $Y^j$'s at a greater rate, even though any of these $Y^j$ does not interfere with $X^i$ right at the beginning.
-In order to help bound the contributions of these clusters, we argue that a lateral cluster $Y^j$ is independent of $X^i$ until these clusters collide (cf. Lemma~\ref{lem:oc} and Proposition~\ref{prop:ocXY}).
-This allows us to adapt the arguments for the critical clusters and furthermore bound the growth rate of the sums of the total masses $Y^j_t(\1)$, $j\in \mc L^i(t)$, by the desired order.
-See the discussion in Section~\ref{sec:condsep-2} for more on this issue.
+The lateral clusters pose an additional difficulty here which is not present in Mueller, Mytnik and Perkins \cite{MMP} due to the possibly nontrivial covariations between these clusters and $X^i$.
+The question is whether or not conditioning on $X^i$ being significant can pull along the nearby $Y^j$'s at a greater rate, even though any of these $Y^j$ does not interfere with $X^i$ upon their landing.
+In order to help bound the contributions of these clusters, we argue that a lateral cluster $Y^j$ is independent of $X^i$ until they collide (cf. Lemma~\ref{lemoc} and Proposition~\ref{propocXY}).
+This allows us to adapt the arguments for the critical clusters and furthermore bound the growth rate of the sums of the total masses $Y^j_t(\1)$, $j\in\mc L^i(t)$, by the desired order.
+See the discussion in Section~\ref{seccondsep-2} for more on this issue.

-We close our discussion in this section by making an immediate corollary for the SPDE (\ref{eq:mainSPDE}) in which $\psi(\1)$ is small and the initial value is replaced by a nonzero nonnegative $\C_\rap(\R)$-function.
-In this case, pathwise non-uniqueness remains true.
-This follows from the Markov property of super-Brownian motions with immigration and the recurrence of Bessel-squared processes for small dimensions.
-More precisely, we can run a copy of such a super-Brownian motion with immigration until its total mass first hits zero, and then concatenate this piece with the separating solutions obtained by our main theorem to construct two separating solutions.
+We close our discussion in this section with an immediate corollary for the SPDE (\ref{eqmainSPDE}) in which the immigration function has small total mass $\psi(\1)$ and the initial value is replaced by a nonzero nonnegative $\C_\rap(\R)$-function.
+In this case, pathwise nonuniqueness remains true.
+This follows from the Markov property of super-Brownian motions with immigration and the recurrence of Bessel squared processes with small dimensions (cf. page~442 in Revuz and Yor \cite{RYCMB}).
+In detail, we can run a copy of such a super-Brownian motion with immigration until its total mass first hits zero, and then the required distinct solutions can be obtained by concatenating this piece with the separating solutions in Theorem~\ref{teoSPDE}.